OWASP/owasp-istg/src/03_test_cases/firmware/installed_firmware.md

 **Remediation**

-Proper authorization checks need to be implemented, which ensure that access to restricted parts of the firmware is only possible for individuals with the required logical access levels.
+Proper authorization checks need to be implemented, which ensure that access to restricted parts of the firmware is only possible for individuals with the required authorization access levels.

 **References**